jmarcosltc/dti-java-reminders/README.md

   java -jar dti-0.0.1-SNAPSHOT.jar
 ```

+The application will be live at http://localhost:8080.

-Or run the DtiApplication.java with VS Code / Eclipse IDE.
+OR run the DtiApplication.java with VS Code / Eclipse IDE.

-*Make SURE your MySQL database is running and configured.
+*Make SURE your MySQL database is running and configured.*

 ## API Reference